 Fabletics uses influencer collaborations to boost brand awareness and engagement.
 They work with different sizes of fitness influencers to showcase their activewear during workouts.

-They also encourage customers to post their Fabletics activewear using the hashtag #MyFabletics.
+This fabletics industry approach to community engagement extends beyond paid collaborations — the brand also encourages customers to post their Fabletics activewear using the hashtag #MyFabletics, creating an ongoing stream of authentic content and user generated content from real life users.
 Currently, there are over 170,000 posts with that hashtag.
-This is a prime example of how you make customers influencers for your brand.
+This is a prime example of how you make customers brand ambassadors for your brand.

 16. Gymshark

-Gymshark leverages influencer partnerships to create genuine and relatable content on platforms like Instagram and YouTube.
-They usually work with fitness creators, offering free workout wear or monetary incentives to incentivize them to post.
-Like other brands working with micro-influencers, Gymshark invests in these partnerships to build trust with its target audience.
+Gymshark leverages brand partnerships with small influencers to create genuine and relatable content on platforms like Instagram and YouTube.
+They usually work with fitness creators, offering free clothes, free products, or monetary incentives to incentivize them to create content.

 17. Lululemon